baigel2/baigelbytes/content/quotes.md

 **Quotes by me will have no author cited.
 Otherwise I will either cite the author or put "- Unknown" if I don't know who the author is.**

 &nbsp;

+> **"He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has."** - Epictetus

+&nbsp;

+> **“Drop by drop is the water pot filled.
+Likewise, the wise man, gathering it little by little, fills himself with good."** - Buddha

+&nbsp;

+> **“Should you find a wise critic to point out your faults, follow him as you would a guide to hidden treasure."** - Buddha

+&nbsp;

 > **“You could leave life right now.
 Let that determine what you do and say and think.”** - Marcus Aurelius